wwymak/mojo-gpu-puzzles/book/src/puzzle_02/puzzle_02.md

 ## Overview

-Implement a kernel that adds together each position of vector `a` and vector `b` and stores it in `out`.
+Implement a kernel that adds together each position of vector `a` and vector `b` and stores it in `output`.

 **Note:** _You have 1 thread per position._